Travel Abroad through the U.S. Fulbright Program

-Most Fulbright grants applications are due during the early fall, August-October.
+Most Fulbright grants applications are due during the early fall, September-October.

-For example, the UW campus deadline for applicants to the U.S. Student Fulbright Program is in mid-September and the national deadline is in mid-October.
+For example, the UW campus deadline for applicants to the U.S. Student Fulbright Program is in early September and the national deadline is in early-mid October.
 Grants begin the following academic year: